Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 It can be decrypted using a key, which is a secret required to transform the ciphertext back into the plaintext.

 The encryption can be **symmetric** (same key for encryption/decryption) or **asymmetric** (public/private key pair).
-Symmetric algorithms are 100/1000 times faster than asymmetric algorithms.
+Symmetric algorithms are fast, but they require the distribution of the secret key between all people involved in the communication.
-However, they require key distribution between all people involved in the communication.
+Asymmetric algorithms are 100/1000 times slower, but offer scalability, easy key distribution and non-repudiation.
 Most implementations are hybrid, using asymmetric encryption to securely transfer a private key that is then used for symmetric encryption.

 There are 2 types of encryption algorithms :